 (why you should use a liner, and how to care for them)

-Sea to Summit markets a wide range of liners: this week’s blog will show you which one you should use and why, and how to get the best from them.
+Sea to Summit markets a wide range of liners: this updated blog post will show you which one you should use and why, and how to get the best from them.

 Why use a liner?
 Basically, liners are used in two applications – one, inside a sleeping bag and two, as travel sheets.

-The second application is for traveling.
-A liner guarantees you a clean, hygienic sleeping environment wherever you are (it’s a requirement in Hostels).
-The Adaptor with Insect Shield can even keep bed bugs away – well worth the price of admission if you ask me.
-Silk, Silk blended or Coolmax liners also wick moisture well and dry quickly – so they’re ideal for travel in hot, humid areas, where you may not need another cover to sleep comfortably.
+Provide a hygienic sleeping environment: A liner guarantees you a clean, hygienic sleeping environment wherever you are (it’s a requirement in Hostels).
+We have even heard of positive results from people using the Adaptor with Insect Shield® in less than ideal sleep environments on (for instance) the Camino de Santiago.
+Silk, Silk blended or Coolmax® liners also wick moisture well and dry quickly – so they’re ideal for travel in hot, humid areas, where you may not need another cover to sleep comfortably.

 Which liner is right for me?
 Here are some pointers: